OwenHW1399/Online-Math-Game/README.md

 # Online-Math-Game
 A math game that gives out random question of multiplication and 4 random answers.
 The player will be give 1 minute to solve as many question as possible.

+The game is programmed using HTML, CSS and Javascript.